kubernetes-sigs/cluster-api/docs/book/common_code/node_controller.md

 # Node Controller

+> NOTE: This controller is deprecated and going to be removed in v1alpha2,
+> infrastructure providers should switch to noderef controller.

 The node controller has one simple job.
 It links or unlinks a `Machine` to the underlying core k8s `Node` object if an optional annotation `cluster.k8s.io/machine` is present on the `Node`.
 The decision to add the annotation is left to each infrastructure-specific provider.
 When the